 If you like to take some photos and enjoy having the village literally to yourself, come slightly earlier.

-However, if you want to visit some of the museums, the castle as well as have a quick meal or coffee at one of the restaurants or go on a hike, getting there early will not make any sense.
+However, if you want to visit some of the museums, and the castle as well as have a quick meal or coffee at one of the restaurants or go on a hike, getting there early will not make any sense.

 The tourist information point will tell you all you need to know about Guadalest, but there is also a map right next to one of the car parks.
 Also, this is one of the places where you cannot get lost nor can you miss anything.